Technology replaces schmoozing: the future of private banking

-ZURICH No longer is schmoozing over long lunches and fine wines enough; Swiss private bankers are turning to video games and virtual reality to attract a new generation of skeptical clients and see off digital rivals.
+ZURICH, May 28 No longer is schmoozing over long lunches and fine wines enough; Swiss private bankers are turning to video games and virtual reality to attract a new generation of sceptical clients and see off digital rivals.

 "How do you get under the skin of clients today, because they often work on their mobiles and they manage their wealth in their spare time," said Dave Bruno, head of UBS's innovation lab.
 "It might be in the bathroom, it might be waiting for a flight."

-Bruno and his team are designing video games, including a prototype puzzle for iPads and smartphones, and looking at virtual reality simulations to help people visualize what are often complex investment portfolios.
+Bruno and his team are designing video games, including a prototype puzzle for iPads and smartphones, and looking at virtual reality simulations to help people visualise what are often complex investment portfolios.

 They are also working on technologies that allow clients to log into their accounts using their voice patterns and facial features, doing away with the time consuming and frustrating need to answer security questions.

 UBS has opened a second research lab in London and plans another for Singapore later this year.
-It is also exchanging ideas with financial technology start-ups as well as Google (GOOGL.O) and Amazon (AMZN.O).
+It is also exchanging ideas with financial technology start-ups as well as Google and Amazon.

 FACEBOOK, NOT FERRARI